 5. Mindfulness/Deep Breathing/Meditation Practice

-There are several ways to incorporate mindfulness, deep breathing, or meditation practices into your life.
+Mindfulness, deep breathing, or meditation practices are additional habits to improve your depression symptoms.
 Apps like Headspace and Calm focus on these practices and can help you to engage in these activities for just a few minutes per day.
 Engaging in these exercises helps you to stay focused in the present moment, not get caught up in negative thought patterns, and to relax and release stress from the day.

 As you can see, there are plenty of ways to improve symptoms of depression.
 Although depression might seem unavoidable at times, it doesn’t mean you have to live with overwhelming symptoms each day.